 • Parcom Capital Management: On 17 December 2015, NN Insurance Support Nederland B.V. as seller entered into a share sale and purchase agreement with Parcom Capital Holding B.V., owned by inter alia the directors of Parcom Capital Management B.V., as purchaser providing for the sale of Parcom Capital Management B.V., NN Group's private equity management company.
 The transaction closed on 17 December 2015.
-The sale of Parcom Capital Management B.V. does not have a material impact on the Issuer's results.
+The sale of Parcom Capital Management B.V. did not have a material impact on the capital position and operating result of the Issuer.